-If, after following the appeal process up to and including the Deans Council, the student is still dissatisfied with the outcome of her or his appeal, he or she may choose to file an appeal with the Executive Leadership Team.
-This appeal must be in written form and should include all the details of the case as well as the decisions rendered in the appeals process.
-The appeal should be submitted to the Executive Vice-President and Provost of Briercrest College and Seminary.
+If, after following the appeal process up to and including the office of the Dean of the Seminary, the student is still dissatisfied with the outcome of her or his appeal, he or she may choose to file a grievance with the Executive Leadership Team.
+This grievance must be in written form and should include all the details of the case as well as the decisions rendered in the appeals process.
+The appeal should be submitted to the Provost.
 At this point, the Executive Leadership Team may recommend some form of Christian conciliation where an external ombudsman is asked to come and lead the review process.
-The decision of the Executive Leadership Team shall be considered the final stage of appeal within Briercrest College and Seminary.
+The decision of the Executive Leadership Team shall be considered as the final stage of appeal within Briercrest. \\\